HHS the latest agency to mandate COVID vaccinations for health care workers

 BIDEN CONSIDERING VACCINE MANDATE FOR FEDERAL EMPLOYEES

-According to The Associated Press, troops already have to receive as many as 17 vaccines, depending on where they are in the world.
+According to the Associated Press, troops already have to receive as many as 17 vaccines, depending on where they are in the world.

 So far, more than 74% of the Navy have received at least one dose of a COVID-19 vaccine.
 Other branches of the military lag behind, with 65% of active duty Air Force members and 60% of Air Force reserves having had at least one shot.
 In the Army, that number is closer to 50%, the AP reported.

-Unvaccinated troops currently have to follow protocols that include wearing masks, maintaining social distance, and abiding by travel restrictions.
+Unvaccinated troops currently have to follow protocols that include wearing masks, maintaining social distance and abiding by travel restrictions.

 Meanwhile, states like California and New York have also issued mandates for state employees to be vaccinated against COVID-19.